snowch/hsm-guide/book.md

 The Component type is either:

-- X = Clear XOR
+- X = XORed clear components.
+The useversal way and the most commonly used, to exchange the keys between different parties.
-- H = Clear Half or Third Key
+- H = Clear Half or Third Key (key splitted into 2 or 3 blocks, each block is entered as separate component).
+Like XORed clear components, this is applied way to exchange keys between any parties.
-- E = Encrypted
-- S = Smartcard

-TODO: describe what each of these values mean, and describe why we needed to use *X*.
+- E = Components encrypted under LMK.
+HSM forst decrypts the components and XORs decrypted components.
+Such components can be used only localy since 3rd parties do not have an access to component encryption LMK pair.
+This is the way to store keys in components in secure manner.
+- S = Components stored on smartcards.
+Can only be used to exchange keys between Thales HSMs.

 # Dynamic Key Exchange